jlamprou/Infini-Attention/README.md

 ## TODO
 - [ ] 1M Passkey Retrieval Finetuning and benchmark, we have to finetune and benchmark the Qwen1.5 model to check the performance of the implementation.
 (My 2xA100 server is on maintenance for a few days)
 - [ ] Triton/CUDA optimized implementation of the memory ops
-- [x] New Dataset class that takes care of the segmentation
+- [x] New collation fn that takes care of the segmentation
 - [ ] New Huggingface Trainer Class that trains segment-wise

 ## Features